xsf/xmpp.org/content/blog/newsletter/2024-09-05-newsletter.md

 ## Videos

-- Blasta: An introduction to the XMPP-based Annotation System. [video.xmpp-it.net](https://video.xmpp-it.net/w/cfozoUeVLFbBFMCCSCJ1Dn) (06:38)
+- Blasta: An introduction to the [XMPP-based Annotation System](https://video.xmpp-it.net/w/cfozoUeVLFbBFMCCSCJ1Dn).
+(06:38)

 ## XMPP Articles

-- The XSF [signs Open Letter to the European Commission](https://xmpp.org/2024/08/the-xsf-signs-open-letter-to-the-european-commission/).
-As currently many other organisations doing, the [XMPP Standards Foundation](https://xmpp.org/about/xmpp-standards-foundation/) (XSF) has decided to also sign the [Open Letter to the European Commission](https://www.ow2.org/view/Events/The_European_Union_must_keep_funding_free_software_open_letter).
-- [XMPP Protocol](https://machaddr.substack.com/p/xmpp-protocol): an introductory article and consice overview of the XMPP Protocol and its most prominent features by André Machado.
-This article is also available for reading in [[PT]](https://leaf.dragonflybsd.org/~gnemmi/blog/xmpp/xmpp-protocolo-pt.html) and [[ES]](https://leaf.dragonflybsd.org/~gnemmi/blog/xmpp/xmpp-protocolo-es.html).
+- [XMPP Protocol - Introduction to XMPP](https://machaddr.substack.com/p/xmpp-protocol): An introductory article and concicse overview of the XMPP Protocol and its most prominent features by André Machado.
+This article is also available for reading in [[Portuguese]](https://leaf.dragonflybsd.org/~gnemmi/blog/xmpp/xmpp-protocolo-pt.html) and [[Spanish]](https://leaf.dragonflybsd.org/~gnemmi/blog/xmpp/xmpp-protocolo-es.html), too.

 ## XMPP Software News